slowburn-dev/DataConfig/Misc/Docs/src/Deserialize/DeserializeJSON.md

 ## Sub Objects

-By default We treat `UOBJECT` marked with `DefaultToInstanced, EditInlineNew` and `UPROPERTY` marked with `Instanced` as subobject.
+By default We treat `UOBJECT` marked with `DefaultToInstanced, EditInlineNew` and `UPROPERTY` marked with `Instanced` as sub object.
 In this case we'll actually instantiate new object during deserialization, using `Ctx.TopObject()` as parent:

 ```c++
 // DataConfig/Source/DataConfigTests/Public/DcTestProperty.h